procrastinate-org/procrastinate/docs/discussions.rst

 For critical requests, we tend to using PostgreSQL procedures where we could do the same thing directly with queries.
-This is so that the database is solely responsible for consistency, and would allow us to have the same behaviour if someone were to write a procrastinate compatible client, in Python or in another language altogether.
+This is so that the database is solely responsible for consistency, and would allow us to have the same behavior if someone were to write a procrastinate compatible client, in Python or in another language altogether.

 The ``procrastinate_job_locks`` table